-All of the above injures can and should be prevented with adequate supervision.
+All of the above injuries can and should be prevented with adequate supervision.

 Injury Due to Defective Toys, Strollers, Cribs, or Equipment

 The Consumer Product Safety Commission monitors reports of defective children’s products and orders recalls when they prove to be unsafe.
 Your child care provider has an obligation o keep up-to-date on what items are not safe to be around your children.
 Some examples of items recalled that your daycare should not be using are as follows: